Architecture & HeritageProvence & French RivieraMagazineIconic sites

-First a hotel and later a residence, Le Majestic remains today one of the most iconic buildings in the city of Nice, renowned for its decorative refinement.
-The listing of certain parts of the building as Historic Monuments in 2021 confirms its exceptional status and recognizes its heritage value.
+Once a hotel and later a residence, Le Majestic remains one of the most emblematic buildings in the city of Nice, renowned for its decorative refinement.
+The listing of certain parts of the building as Historic Monuments in 2021 confirms its exceptional status and affirms its heritage value.

 © Elodie Gutbrod

-Nice at the turn of the 20th century, a privileged holiday resort
+Nice at the turn of the 20th century : a privileged holiday destination

-From the 18th century onward, Nice became a winter resort for great aristocratic families and high society, particularly British visitors, drawn by the mildness of its climate and its location on the Riviera.
-The number of winter residents continued to grow, especially from 1860, when the city, ceded to France, was connected to the European railway network.
+From the 18th century onwards, Nice became a winter retreat for aristocratic families and high society, particularly the British, drawn by the mild climate and its location on the Riviera.
+The number of winter visitors continued to grow, especially after 1860, when the city, ceded to France, was connected to the European rail network.

 © Elodie Gutbrod